 Bun cha has been one of the top favorite dishes in Hanoi, Vietnam.
-The preparation process is quite complicate and require lots of ingredients, but the taste is unforgettable.
-It is a combination of the smoky tangy and mildly sweet in meat, sauce, fresh herb, spicy garlic, pepper and pickle condiments.
+The preparation process is quite complicated and requires lots of ingredients, but the taste is unforgettable.
+It is a combination of the smoky tangy and mildly sweet in meat, sauce, fresh herb, spicy garlic, pepper, and pickled condiments.

-In Hanoi, you could find Bun cha almost every where, from street stands to flea markets, even some larger restaurants.
-Though, most people would prefer the street stands due to the unavoidable smoke scent that just flow every summer days and night.
-Most places will also sell nem (fried spring roll) as side dish, and the local likely to consume with some beer as refreshment.
+In Hanoi, you could find Bun cha almost everywhere, from street stands to flea markets, even some larger restaurants.
+Though, most people would prefer the street stands due to the unavoidable smoke scent that just flows every summer days and night.
+Most places will also sell nem (fried spring roll) as a side dish, and the local likely to consume with some beer as refreshment.

 Recently “Bun Cha” has been notated in many news due to being the local specialty in Obama to Vietnam trip.
-But before that, it was also widely know to many traveler too, and was presented in many Vietnamese Restaurant around the world.
+But before that, it was also widely known to many travelers too, and was presented in many Vietnamese restaurants around the world.

-Bun cha can be made at home, it does require a bit more time due to long marinating process, which require advance preparation but not much more than a typical outdoor grill.
-Meat are best first marinated overnight, then prepare by direct heat (charcoal grill), cause the seared in flavor and smoky scent would enhance the taste.
+Bun cha can be made at home, it does require a bit more time due to the long marinating process, which require advance preparation but not much more than a typical outdoor grill.
+Meat is best first marinated overnight, then prepare by direct heat (charcoal grill), cause the seared-in flavor and smoky scent would enhance the taste.
 The types of meat mostly used are bacon (for grilled pork) and ground shoulder/butt (for patties, meatball).
 If you have a butcher close by, that would be best to look for uncooked/raw processed bacon, otherwise any lightly salt/smoke one will do.

 The original Bun cha Hanoi would call for “Mam Tom”, fine shrimp paste, which is kinda hard to find if you don’t have any oriental market close by.
 This could be substitute with oyster sauce, but if not, well, fish sauce alone will do.
-It just that fine shrimp paste will enhance the taste a lot, and don’t worry, with so much garlic/shallot/lemongrass being used, the final product won’t be so reek of the smell.
+It just that fine shrimp paste will enhance the taste a lot and don’t worry, with so much garlic/shallot/lemongrass being used, the final product won’t be too pungent to contain.

 A tip for tender and moist meat is before grilling, add 1/2 Tbsp lime juice to every pound of meat.

 The heart of Bun Cha is its sauce and pickle garnish.
-For the sauce, due to different in saltiness level, it’s best to adjust the recipe below to make a light solution, just a bit of every tastes.
+For the sauce, due to differences in saltiness level, it’s best to adjust the recipe below to make a light solution, just a bit of every taste.

-So before long, read on for a detail step-by-step walk through, and have fun cooking.
+So before long, read on for a detailed step-by-step walkthrough, and have fun cooking.